prc-hsv/flowmeter/README.md

 ```

-### Current goals include:
-* Adding the ability to stream packets from a live socket
-* Adding the ability to stream directly to a csv file

 # Contributions
 If you would like to contribute feel free to fork the repo, clone the project, submit pull requests, open issues, or request features/enhancements.